NHSDigital/integration-adaptor-nhais/OPERATING.md

 # Operating

-This document contains requirements and tips for operation the adaptor in a production environment.
+This document contains requirements and tips for operating the adaptor in a production environment.

 # AMQP Message Broker Requirements

 * The broker must be configured with a limited number of retries and deadletter queues
-* It is the responsibility of the GP supplier to configure adequate monitoring against the deadletter queues that allows ALL undeliverable messages to be investigated fully.
+* It is the responsibility of the GP supplier to configure adequate monitoring against the deadletter queues that allows ALL undeliverable messages to be investigated fully
 * The broker must use persistent queues to avoid loss of data
 * The GP System must persist the relevant transaction data before acknowledging the message from the queue to avoid loss of data

 **Using AmazonMQ**

 * A persistent broker (not in-memory) must be used to avoid data loss.
 * A configuration profile that includes settings for [retry and deadlettering](https://activemq.apache.org/message-redelivery-and-dlq-handling.html) must be applied.
-* AmazonMQ uses the scheme `amqp+ssl://` but this **MUST** be changed the to `amqps://` when configuring the adaptor.
+* AmazonMQ uses the scheme `amqp+ssl://` but this **MUST** be changed to `amqps://` when configuring this adaptor.

 **Using Azure Service Bus**

 * The ASB must use [MaxDeliveryCount and dead-lettering](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dead-letter-queues#exceeding-maxdeliverycount)
 * Azure Service Bus may require some parameters as part of the URL configuration.
 For example: `NHAIS_AMQP_BROKERS=amqps://<NAME>.servicebus.windows.net/;SharedAccessKeyName=<KEY NAME>;SharedAccessKey=<KEY VALUE>`

-# Mongodb Database Requirements
+# MongoDB Database Requirements

-* The NHAIS Adaptor and NHAIS system communications synchronise through a sequence number mechanism
+* This GP Links Adaptor and the PCRM/NHAIS system communications are synchronised through a sequence number mechanism
-* The Mongodb database preserves this synchronisation
+* The MongoDB database preserves this synchronisation
-* Deleting the mongodb database and/or its collections will break the link with the NHAIS system
+* Deleting the MongoDB database and/or its collections will break the link with the PCRM/NHAIS system
 * The database should be used to monitor for any missing transactions.
-See [REPORTING.md](./REPORTING.md) for details.
+See [REPORTING.md](./REPORTING.md) for details

-**Amazon Document DB Tips**
+**Amazon DocumentDB Tips**

-In the "Connectivity & security" tab of the cluster a URI is provided to "Connect to this cluster with an application".
+In the "Connectivity & Security" tab of the cluster a URI is provided to "Connect to this cluster with an application".
 Replace <username>:<insertYourPasswordHere> with the actual mongo username and password to be used by the application.
 The value of `NHAIS_MONGO_URI` should be set to this value.
 Since the URI string contains credentials we recommend managing the entire value as a secured secret.